Stock market today: Wall Street rebounds and adds to its hot start to the week - ExBulletin

 Top Federal Reserve officials warned last week that they may need to keep interest rates high for some time to ensure inflation moves toward their 2% target.
 This was a big disappointment for financial markets, dashing hopes raised after the Fed earlier signaled that three interest rate cuts could take place this year.

 A rate cut appeared to be on the horizon after inflation slowed sharply last year.
-But a series of reports this year showing that inflation remained higher than expected has raised concerns that progress may be stalled.
+But one chain of reports this year showing inflation The situation remained warmer than expected, raising concerns that progress was stalled.

 That's why Tuesday's report suggesting slowing growth in overall business activity across the country was so well-received.